cciccia/angular-broken-todo-app/README.md

 # BrokenTodoApp

 Your boss has asked you to write a simple todo app using Angular 6.
+This app allows you to add "todo" items as well as toggle the completed status for each individual todo.

 Your coworker has written the beginning portion of this project and you must now complete it.
 Before you can deliver it to your boss, you must first fix all issues, test, add a few more features, and finally submit everything as a pull request to be reviewed by your coworker.

 ![alt text](https://raw.githubusercontent.com/vincentjames501/angular-broken-todo-app/master/example.png)